-Significant period to period fluctuations in loss are the result of the timing of the mining exploration expenses related to the Alpine mine and, beginning in the period ended November 30, 2018, professional fees in respect of the Purcell Acquisition.
+Significant period to period fluctuations in loss are the result of the timing of the mining exploration expenses related to the Alpine mine and, beginning in the period ended February 28, 2019, professional fees in respect of the Purcell Acquisition.

-7. FINANCIAL CONDITION
+8. FINANCIAL CONDITION

-During the three months ended November 30, 2018, Braveheart's total assets increased by approximately \$850,629 (\$1,196,237 compared to \$345,608 at November 30, 2018).
-This increase was due exclusively to the commencement of a financing during the period that was not closed until subsequent to period end.
-This contributed approximately \$1.26 million in cash.
-The funds were credited to equity as Issuable shares.
+During the three months ended February 28, 2019, Braveheart's total assets increased demonstrably by approximately \$22.6 million (\$23,798,731 compared to \$1,196,237 at November 30, 2018).
+This increase was due:

+- the closing of a financing for a net of approximately \$1.5 million; - the closing of the Purcell acquisition, resulting in the addition of net assets of \$21.9 million.

-Based on the November 30, 2018 working capital position of \$501.919, Braveheart had sufficient cash to continue exploration activities on its mineral properties.
-However, as announced during the period, Braveheart closed on an equity financing of approximately \$1.5 million in December 2018.
-Funds were and will be used to complete the Purcell Acquisition and for general corporate purposes.
-As capital markets permit, Braveheart intends to obtain proceeds from additional equity financing to finance exploration and development expenditures at its Alpine and Purcell Project, as well as general and administrative expenditure.
+Based on the February 28, 2019 working capital position of \$2,819,613, Braveheart had sufficient cash to continue exploration activities on its mineral properties.
+As capital markets permit, Braveheart intends to obtain proceeds from additional equity and debt financing alternatives to finance exploration and development expenditures at its Alpine and Purcell Project, as well as general and administrative expenditure.
 However, there can be no assurance that additional capital or other types of financing will be available or that, if available, the terms of such financing will be favourable to Braveheart.

-8. LIQUIDITY AND CAPITAL RESOURCES
+9. LIQUIDITY AND CAPITAL RESOURCES

-Braveheart is wholly dependent on equity financing to complete the development of its exploration and evaluation assets (see Section 14.7 - Risks Factors).
+Braveheart is wholly dependent on equity financing to complete the development of its exploration and evaluation assets (see Section 15.7 - Risks Factors).
 Braveheart does not expect to generate any significant revenues from operations in its next fiscal year.